 Take Marketing Off Your Plate

 Does a marketing calendar sound like a great idea but you don’t have the time to execute?
 That’s where we can help.
 Our monthly marketing package is our most popular because it allows advisors to take marketing off their plate and delegate to an experienced professional.

 We create original, custom content to help people understand who you serve, what you do, and how you can help.
 The result is your own cohesive marketing plan that helps prospects find you when they need you most and keeps you top-of-mind with referral sources.
-Fill out the form below to lock in our lowest prices ever and get marketing off your plate for just $325 per month.
+Fill out the form below to lock in our competitive pricing and get marketing off your plate.

 Claire Akin runs Indigo Marketing Agency a full-service marketing firm serving top independent financial advisors.
 Claire is a former Investment Advisor Representative who holds her MBA in Marketing from the Rady School of Management at UC San Diego as well as a BA in Economics from UC Davis.
 It’s her goal to help advisors leverage content marketing to grow their businesses by embracing a true specialty.